Guadarrama National Park: History of attempts to designate the park

-Planning in Castile and Leon
+Planning in Castile and León

-The autonomous community of Castile and León agreed in principle to the inclusion of part of its territory in the proposed national park, but delays in creating the corresponding plan made it appear in early 2008 that the project was being put aside.
+The autonomous community of Castile and León agreed in principle to the inclusion of part of its territory in the proposed national park but delays in creating the corresponding plan made it appear in early 2008 that the project was being put aside.
 It was reported in the press that as Castile and León had been suffering from population loss, the regional government was reluctant to restrict development in an area which was attractive to developers because of its proximity to the Spanish capital.
 However, the arrest of population decline was not the official explanation for lack of progress with the park (although the regional government cited population decline as a reason for supporting development on ecologically valuable sites elsewhere in the autonomous community, such as San Glorio).
 The reason given publicly for the lack of progress with the national park was a desire to protect the interests of "traditional" uses of the land, including commercial forestry which is prohibited in Spanish national parks.
 There were indications that Castile and León would prefer its side of the sierra to be given a lower level of protection than implied by national park status (e.g. a natural park, or "regional park").

 However, in 2009 Castile and León indicated it would approve a plan for the national park in 2010, albeit a scaled-down version, and this timetable was adhered to.
 The Community of Madrid made similar proposals for a scaled-down park (see below).